What is Sexual Exploitation?

 The UN Secretary-General’s Bulletin on Protection from Sexual Exploitation and Abuse defines sexual exploitation as “any actual or attempted abuse of a position of vulnerability, differential power, or trust for sexual purposes, including, but not limited to, profiting monetarily, socially, or politically from the sexual exploitation of another.”

-In addition, it occurs when a person in a position of authority or influence, like an employer, teacher (see: teacher sexual misconduct), or clergy member (see: priest abuse lawyer), misuses their position to get someone else to perform sexual acts.
+In addition, it occurs when a person in a position of authority or influence, like an employer, teacher, or clergy member, misuses their position to get someone else to perform sexual acts.
 It also includes inappropriate sexualized behavior or financial abuse to gain sexual services.

 Examples of acts amounting to sexual exploitation include: